fuadmhnr/interactive-map/README.md

 * React + Typescript SWC (Template by Vite) 🚀
 * Leaflet JS 🗺️

-## Installation
+## ⚙️ Installation
-Just clone this repo, then install all depedencies with `npm install` and then just run by `npm run dev` and boom 💥 the application is open on your lovely browser
+Just clone this repo, then install all depedencies with `npm install` and then just run by `npm run dev` and boom 💥 the application is open on your lovely browser.